eyeyodart/Scicalc/README.md

 # Scicalc
-Scicalc for factorial and prime numbers using WebWorkers
+Scicalc for factorial and prime numbers using WebWorkers in JavaScript